noddy1313/pybot/README.md

-# Chatbot Implementation using NLP- README
+# AI Chatbot Implementation using NLP- README

 ## Project Overview
 This project implements a simple chatbot using Natural Language Processing (NLP) techniques.
 The chatbot is designed to recognize user input patterns and respond accordingly using a machine learning model.
 It is trained on predefined intents and responses using the `TfidfVectorizer` and `LogisticRegression` from the `sklearn` library.